Interest Rate predictions for 2026 – what homebuyers need to know

 ooba Home Loans is the best resource for achieving significant savings on your interest rates.

 We submit your application to multiple banks.
-Lending criteria amongst banks means that some may grant more favourable interest rates than others.
+Lending criteria differs amongst banks, meaning that some may grant more favorable interest rates than others.

 So apply with ooba Home Loans to get the lowest interest rates possible on your bond.